 Yesterday, the South Westphalia Marketing Club awarded the first Startup Awards #1 Award!
-Among the prize winners are two UE students—Lucas Buchmüller and Casear van Heyningen—with their startup Cheat Smart, a business that wants to make fast food healthy.
+Among the prize winners are two University of Applied Sciences Europe students—Lucas Buchmüller and Casear van Heyningen—with their startup Cheat Smart, a business that wants to make fast food healthy.

 The founders from Iserlohn came up with the idea for Cheat Smart during their semester abroad in the United States, where protein-rich fast food is already hugely popular.
 In around two months, they made their idea a reality.
 The two students found their first customers in Dortmund, and the planning of their location in South Westphalia is already in the final stages.

 Connecting healthy nutrition with an “on-the-go lifestyle” is an absolute must for the founders.
 “Powerbowls with spelt or shakes with acai berries might sound crazy, but they are healthy and protein rich and therefore absolutely on trend,” say Buchmüller and Heyningen.